webp format cover - file with plants

 There are many solutions for working with WebP files.
 These options can help you convert your images or otherwise manage them for the web.

-• Command Line Tools: You can install utility tools for the command line to batch convert multiple files and perform related tasks.
+• Command Line Tools: You can install command-line utilities to batch-convert multiple files and perform related tasks.
 This might sound intimidating, but it’s a great option if you need to convert a large number of images.

 • Squoosh: An image compression tool built by Google’s Chrome team.
 Great tool for common conversions.